 Stellenbosch is just 50km East of Cape Town.
 It is located at the bottom of the Stellenbosch mountains and has a Mediterranean climate – dry and warm summers and mild and wet winters.
+So what could be more enjoyable than taking some wine tours Stellenbosch in that gorgeous weather?

 It is a beautiful region with rolling gentle hills and big skies.
 The town of Stellenbosch is full of character with its Dutch-style buildings and lots of cute boutiques and coffee shops/cafes.